-Chopped peppers are being used in the preparation of chili sauce, pizzas, rolls, and in variety of dishes using fish, meat and chicken in many Central American and European regions.
+Chopped peppers are being employed in the preparation of chili sauce, pizzas, rolls, and in a variety of dishes using fish, meat, and chicken in many Central American and European regions.

-Dried chili powder is an important ingredient in the spice mix known as curry powder in many Asian countries.
+Dried chili powder is an essential ingredient in the spice mix known as curry powder in many Asian countries.

-Hot chilies used as a condiment in the preparation of soups, chili sauce, spicy water, vinegar-spice mix, etc.
+Hot chilies used as a condiment in the preparation of soups, chili sauce, chili oil, spicy water, vinegar-spice mix, etc.

-Chilies, soaked in yogurt and then dried under sunlight, are used as condiment side-dish which served during dinner time in south-Indian states.
+Chilies, soaked in yogurt and then dried under sunlight, eaten as condiment side-dish served during the dinner time in South-Indian states.

-Chili peppers contain capsaicin, which gives strong spicy pungent character.
-Capsaicin when eaten causes severe irritation and hot sensation to mouth, tongue and throat.
+Chili peppers contain capsaicin, which gives a strong spicy, pungent character.
+Capsaicin, when eaten, causes severe irritation and fiery sensation to the mouth, tongue, and throat.

-Capsaicin in chilies initially elicits local inflammation when it comes in contact with mucusa of oral cavity, throat and stomach, and soon causes severe burning sensation that is perceived as ‘hot’ through free nerve endings in the mucosa.
+Capsaicin in chilies initially elicits local inflammation when it comes in contact with the mucosa of the oral cavity, throat, and stomach, and soon causes a severe burning sensation that is perceived as ‘hot’ through free nerve endings in the mucosa.
 Eating cold yogurt helps reduce the burning pain by diluting capsaicin concentration and preventing its contact with mucosal walls.

 Avoid touching eyes with chili-contaminated fingers.
-Rinse eyes thoroughly in cold water to reduce irritation.
+Rinse eyes thoroughly with cold water to reduce irritation.